Home Energy Ratings

 New or existing homes can be evaluated to determine the

-For new homes, the HERS index can be prepared from building plans, and a final rating provided after the home is tested.
-Now home builders can use the rating information to market their products with third party quality verification.
+For new homes, the HERS Index can be projected from building plans, and a final rating provided after the home is tested.
+New home builders can use the rating information to market their products with third party quality verification.

 What is the HERS Index?

 A scoring system established by RESNET in which a home built to the specifications of the Standard New Home scores a HERS Index of 100, while a net zero energy home scores a HERS Index of 0.
-The lower a home’s HERS Index, the more energy efficient it is in comparison to the HERS Reference Home.
+The lower a home’s HERS Index, the more energy efficient it is.
 Each 1-point decrease in the HERS Index corresponds to a 1% reduction in energy consumption compared to the HERS Reference Home.